zzh20188/Action-Build/README-en.md

 ------

 # Changelog
+-- Support enabling WindChill driver for selected devices (optional), driver from [@HanKuCha](https://github.com/HanKuCha).
+-- Remove all device-related parameters from `input` except the device config file `FEIL`, and propagate to `feil-map` to support more options.
--- Automatically download and modify the ZRAM add-on module when `ZRAM` is enabled.
+-- When `ZRAM` is enabled, automatically download and modify the ZRAM additional module, module from [@FURLC](https://github.com/FURLC).
 -- Fix issues where `ZRAM` is unusable or unable to launch non-system apps.
 -- Fix the problem that the official script cannot run when the kernel version is between `5.15.0-5.15.123`, and the result of the quick compilation has problems. [@zzh20188](https://github.com/zzh20188)
 -- Support for `TCP congestion control algorithm (BBR)`.
 -- Allow custom kernel suffix.  <- **`beta`**